PlanetCitizen1829381/ha-nsw-beachwatch/README.md

 ---

-## 🌐 Translations
-The integration uses a translation file to ensure all entities have human-readable names.
-You can find the latest version in `translations/en.json`.

----

 <div align="center">
   <sub>Data provided by <a href="https://www.beachwatch.nsw.gov.au">Beachwatch NSW</a>.
-Not officially affiliated with the NSW Government.</sub>
+This integration is not officially affiliated with the NSW Government.</sub>
 </div>